How to remove keloid scars.

 A keloid scar is an overgrown or enlarged scar that tends to be dark, raised and can be pink, red or purple in colour.
-Keloid scars usually develop in response to minor skin damage, such as an acne spot or a piercing.
+Keloid scars usually develop in response to minor skin damage, such as a blemish or a piercing.
 They do, however, tend to spread beyond the original area of skin damage and can become very large.

 Many people with keloid scarring find that their confidence suffers as a result but help is at hand with low light therapy lasers.
 The LYMA Laser System represents a new dawn for at-home keloid removal and is the first clinic-grade at-home cosmetic device able to transform keloid scars from raised and dark to flat, comfortable and smooth.

 This laser can be used effectively on all manner of scars - including acne scars and cesarean scars - and works on all skin types and tones.
 No matter how dark your skin is, the LYMA Laser can help to eliminate scarring effectively and safely and with zero pain or side-effects.